kunalshrivastavapune25/my-notes/Interview/dataeconomy.md

 * Demo of code deploy on ec2, lambda, ecs and on premises
 * Experience about client calls , how to freeze requirements, and deliver and propose new architectural solutions wrt cloud migration to clients
 * Lets say if client want to move to cloud how will u approach
+* Have you made Solution documents, hld, lld, migration strategy doc and project plans

 ---